MicrosoftLearning/AI-102-AIEngineer/Instructions/17-object-detection.md

 pip install azure-cognitiveservices-vision-customvision==2.0.0
 ```

-6. View the contents of the **train-detector** folder, and note that it contains a file named **tagged-images.json**.
-Open this file and examine the JSON it contains.
+6. View the contents of the **train-detector** folder, and note that it contains a file for configuration settings:
+    - **C#**: appsettings.json
+    - **Python**: .env

+    Open the configuration file and update the configuration values it contains to reflect the endpoint and key for your Custom Vision *training* resource, and the project ID for the classification project you created previously.
+Save your changes.

+7. In the **train-detector** folder, open **tagged-images.json** and examine the JSON it contains.
 The JSON defines a list of images, each containing one or more tagged regions.
 Each tagged region includes a tag name, and the top and left coordinates and width and height dimensions of the bounding box containing the tagged object.

     > **Note**: The coordinates and dimensions in this file indicate relative points on the image.
 For example, a *height* value of 0.7 indicates a box that is 70% of the height of the image.
 Some tagging tools generate other formats of file in which the coordinate and dimension values represent pixels, inches, or other units of measurements.

-7. Note that the **train-detector** folder contains a subfolder in which the image files referenced in the JSON file are stored.
+8. Note that the **train-detector** folder contains a subfolder in which the image files referenced in the JSON file are stored.

-8. View the contents of the **train-detector** folder, and note that it contains a file for configuration settings:
-    - **C#**: appsettings.json
-    - **Python**: .env

-    Open the configuration file and update the configuration values it contains to reflect the endpoint and key for your Custom Vision *training* resource, and the project ID for the classification project you created previously.
-Save your changes.
 9. Note that the **train-detector** folder contains a code file for the client application:

     - **C#**: Program.cs